fjvallarino/monomer/docs/tutorials/04-tasks.md

 returns a valid user event.
 This task will be launched as a separate thread and, when it finishes, its result will be fed back into the application.
-In case the IO action crashes the application will not be notified; it is up to the task to handle any kind of exception and report it with the appropriate event.
+In case the IO action crashes the application will not be notified; it is up to the task to handle any kind of exception and report it with the appropriate user event.

 In the example, we can see the task calling `randomRIO`, which returns a random number in the given range.
 This function uses a system seed, which makes it